 - Anthem: 80 million records compromised in 2015

-Among these major data breaches are a multitude of other breaches affecting companies of all sizes, with varying levels of impact.
-This data, particularly in light of the fact that most of these breaches are carried out by hackers, illustrates that data breaches are becoming more widespread – and having a much larger impact, compromising millions of records containing sensitive consumer, company, or user data.
+This data, particularly in light of the fact that most of these breaches are carried out by hackers, indicates that data breaches are becoming more widespread – and having a much larger impact, compromising millions of records containing sensitive consumer, company, or user data.

-With even the world’s largest companies suffering massive data breaches impacting millions of consumers, modern enterprises require a comprehensive, full-circle approach to data protection and security.
-The reactive approaches of yesterday simply don’t cut it in the modern threat landscape.
+With even the world’s largest companies suffering massive data breaches, modern enterprises require a comprehensive, full-circle approach to data protection and security.
+The reactive approaches of yesterday simply won’t cut it in the modern threat landscape.

 Data Breach Defense and Prevention Resources

-With the ever-increasing number of data breaches and increased threats to security – enterprise, small business, and personal security alike – data breach defense and prevention has advanced accordingly, offering greater protections and a more proactive approach to security to ensure the safety of sensitive information.
-The following resources offer additional information on the advancement of data protection, as well as valuable tips for preventing data breaches.
+With the ever-increasing number of security threats to enterprises, small businesses, and personal security, data breach defense and prevention has advanced accordingly.
+Modern solutions offering great protection and a more proactive approach to security to ensure the safety of sensitive information.
+The following resources offer additional information on the advancement of data protection and valuable tips for preventing data breaches.

 Members of the U.S. House of Representatives House Energy and Commerce Committee have advanced a bill that addresses the increased threat of cyber crime to consumers.
 “The Data Security and Breach Notification Act is a bipartisan solution to address the growing problem of cyber crimes and protect vulnerable information from criminals.
 The legislation establishes a nationwide safety regime for data protection and breach notification.”

-Verizon’s annual Data Breach Investigations Report has become a security industry favorite for its assessments of thousands of data breaches that were investigated by Verizon, the U.S. Secret Service, and several partnering security organizations.
+Verizon’s annual Data Breach Investigations Report has become a security industry favorite for its assessments of thousands of data breaches that it investigates with the help of the U.S. Secret Service and several partnering security organizations.
 Every year the DBIR sets out to analyze major trends in data breaches, victims being targeted, attack patterns, and more.

 DataLossDB is an open source, community-maintained research project that covers publicly-disclosed data breaches across the globe.
 The site provides details around data loss incidents as well as analysis of historical data breach trends.